How Technology Has Changed The Landscape Of Trading

 Day trading can trace its origins all the way back to the mid-19th century.
 Shortly after the invention of the telegraph, the first ticker tape for trading was created; the immediacy of the technology and the speed with which it allowed people to communicate facilitated a boom in the stock market trading industry.

 An obvious place to begin, perhaps, but there’s really no overstating the importance of the Internet when it comes to the world of trading.
 When the Internet was first commercialized, it became possible for traders to communicate with one another instantly across huge distances, as well as keeping track of the stock markets on a much more regular basis.
 As Internet speeds improved, it became possible to track minute-to-minute fluctuations in the stock exchange, which made life a lot easier for traders (and a lot harder, in some ways).

 Mobile data and 4G

-For a long time, accessing the Internet on one’s phone was a tricky proposition.
-Early Internet-enabled phones were primitive, only having access to a handful of bespoke websites and rendering most standard pages as garbled nonsense.
-Once the iPhone was released back in 2007, though, the responsive design revolution began, and an increasing number of pages were being optimized for mobile platforms.
 Many trading sites and stock exchange tracking pages were updated, and as soon as mobile 4G Internet access was rolled out commercially, it became possible to track fluctuations in the market and access one’s own stocks and shares while out and about.
-Suddenly, traders weren’t confined to their office or their home if they wanted to find out the latest developments instantly.

 Once apps emerged, it was possible for Forex traders, CFD holding aficionados, sports betting agencies and many more to develop their own apps, improving the health of competition in the trading industry and ensuring that traders could always access their preferred outlet if an official app were available.

 Crowdsourcing and the gig economy

-Where previously traders would need to rely on established names to stand a chance of making a profit thanks to market uncertainties and the reliability of large corporations, now a huge number of start-up and small business companies allow traders to identify potentially profitable investments from a much earlier stage.
+Where previously traders would need to rely on established names to stand a chance of making a profit thanks to market uncertainties and the reliability of large corporations, now a huge number of start-ups and small business companies allow traders to identify potentially profitable investments from a much earlier stage.

 The entire Forex industry has blossomed as a result of the worldwide access technology has allowed traders to take advantage of.
 Thanks to global time differences, there’s never any need to stop trading if you don’t want to; once the US markets close for the day, the Hong Kong exchange is already starting up, and once that closes, the European markets begin their day.

-In addition, Twitter and Facebook suits traders perfectly; tweets by Donald Trump, Elon Musk, Mark Zuckerberg and other important figures can see shares skyrocketing or plummeting depending on what’s encoded within those 140 & 280 characters.
+In addition, Twitter and Facebook’s immediacy suits traders perfectly; tweets by Donald Trump, Elon Musk, Mark Zuckerberg, and other important figures can see shares skyrocketing or plummeting depending on what’s encoded within those 280 characters.
 Social media is a force both for good and bad in the world of trading.